FAR-Lab/Mobile_HRI_Lab_Hub/Lab5/Readme.md

 ### Deliverables for this lab are:

 0. Videos of you controlling the wheels with your joystick controller properly.
-1. Three ideas on how to use controllers' rumble feature for Wizard of Oz.
+1. Three ideas on how to use controllers' rumble feature for Wizard of Oz control.

 ### The Report
-This README.md page in your own repository should be edited to include the work you have done (the deliverables mentioned above).
+This README.md page in your own repository should be edited to include both the work you have done, and your thinking behind the work(the deliverables mentioned above).
 Following the format below, you can delete everything but the headers and the sections between the **stars**.
 Write the answers to the questions under the starred sentences.
 Include any material that explains what you did in this lab hub folder, and link it in your README.md for the lab.

 ## Lab Overview
 For this assignment, you are going to: